paper-trail-gem/paper_trail/README.md

 ```

 The `paper_trail.on_destroy` method can be further configured to happen
 `:before` or `:after` the destroy event.
-In PaperTrail 4, the default is
+Until PaperTrail 4, the default was
 `:after`.
-In PaperTrail 5, the default will be `:before`, to support
+Starting with PaperTrail 5, the default is `:before`, to support
 ActiveRecord 5. (see https://github.com/paper-trail-gem/paper_trail/pull/683)

 ### 2.b.
 Choosing When To Save New Versions